ivnfer/ficontrol/README.md

 ```

-To check how works a specific command just add <code>--help</code> after the argument, for example:
+To check how to use a specific command just add <code>--help</code> after the argument, for example:
 ```text
 ❯ phicontrol status --help